 - Avoid deletion of panorama members identify as a wrongly shot image

-Time Lapse: members of a time lapse are detected and moved to a dedicated folder, unique to each time lapse.
+Members of a time lapse are detected and moved to a dedicated folder, unique to each time lapse.
 This is streamlining the work of the photographer.

-Videos: frequently, a videophotographer will perform some short tests for whatever reasons and does not want to keep these short videos.
+Frequently, a videophotographer will perform some short tests for whatever reasons and does not want to keep these short videos.
 The rule enables the detection and deletion of any short-duration video.
 The other videos will be moved to a dedicated directory.